 This line of the MTRP refers to proposed items of new or additional expenditure brought forward by managers during the process of budget setting, which have been approved for taking forward into the budget.
-These are known as 'FMS 3' projects (after the number of the business case template used for submission) and all have been subject to rigorous scrutiny.
+These projects (after the number of the business case template used for submission) and all have been subject to rigorous scrutiny.
+The bids below have been shared with FRA Members in detail as part of the 2nd Members budget workshop: